in

 In addition to differences across industries, average wages in Canada also vary significantly by occupation.
 Some occupations requiring extensive training and education command much higher salaries than entry-level roles.

-According to recent Statistics Canada data, here are the average salaries for broad occupational categories in Canada:
+According to recent Statistics Canada data from 2023, here are the average salaries for broad occupational categories in Canada:

-The highest paid management occupations earn over 5 times more than the lowest paid manufacturing and utilities occupations on an annual basis.
+The highest paid management occupations earn over 3 times more than the lowest paid sales and service occupations on a monthly basis.
 This reflects large gaps in required qualifications and skills.

 When looking at specific roles within the major categories, the discrepancies are even larger.
-Corporate executives and specialist physicians earn well over $200,000 annually, outpacing cashiers, labourers, and kitchen helpers by factors of 10 or more.
+For example, Corporate executives and specialist physicians can earn well over $200,000 annually, outpacing cashiers, labourers, and kitchen helpers by factors of 3 or even more.

 What Factors Influence Salaries in Canada?